G4mingJon4s/bitburner-src/markdown/bitburner.ns.settailfontsize.md

 The font size is saved across restarts.

-If the pid is unspecified, it will modify the current script's logs.
+If ran without a filename or pid, this will affect the current script's tail window.

-Otherwise, the pid argument can be used to change the logs from another script.
+Otherwise, the PID or filename, hostname/ip, and args… arguments can be used to target the tail window from another script.
+Remember that scripts are uniquely identified by both their names and arguments.